pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 ## Message Framework

 A messages framework is responsible for information exchange between independent workers.
+The information is transmitted through correspondent media and curried out by **Messages**, which are the instances of special *messages classes*, described in details in the next chapter.
 The same interface is used for sending initial job description and parameters from the *logon node* to cluster nodes, but as  neither Matlab MPI nor normal MPI is available for communications between logon node and a parallel job, only file-based messages are used for job initialisation.

 The parent for all messages framework classes is abstract **iMessagesFramework** interface, which provides methods, common for all messages framework, and defines the interface for methods, which need different physical realization.

 ![Fig 5: Messages interface](../diagrams/iMessagesInterface.png )

 **Fig 5:** Messages Framework

 Each messages framework natively works with appropriate cluster wrapper.
 This is why no independent factory exists to select framework, as by default, each cluster uses its native framework.
-The **ClusterWrapper** property  *pool\_exchange\_frmwk\_name* can be uses to accept **MessagesFilebased** framework to perform exchange between independent workers.
-This is very inefficient and should be used for debugging purposes only.
+The **ClusterWrapper** property  *pool\_exchange\_frmwk\_name* can be used to set **MessagesFilebased** framework to perform exchange between independent workers.
+This is very inefficient mechanism which should be used for debugging purposes only.

 Main Messages Framework methods are provided in the **Table 6**